vileelf/chatterino/README.md

 - several new settings
 - autocomplete support when using @ and :
 - emote caching
+- new emoji support
+- automatic updater

 # Still Missing but Planned
-- new emoji support
+- support for channel point stuff
-- automatic updater (coming next update)